-As the case with all innovations, long-term (financial) sustainability of e-service innovation is key to success.
-To develop an economically sustainable value web, each participating enterprise must be capable of making a (long-term) profit by being part of the value web.
+As is the case with any innovation, long-term (financial) sustainability of is key to success.
+To develop an economically sustainable value web, each participating actor or enterprise must be capable of making a (long-term) profit or derive other forms of use or exchange value by being part of the value web.

-In general, e-services based on networked technologies are usually provided in networked constellations (see e.g (Normann & Ramírez, 1994)), or, as we call them, value webs, in which each enterprise brings in a specific core-competency.
+In general, e-services based on networked technologies are usually provided in networked constellations (see e.g (Normann & Ramírez, 1994)), or, as we call them, value webs, in which each enterprise brings in a specific core competence.
 All these competences of the participating enterprises in the value web jointly satisfy a customer need, which could not have been satisfied by a single enterprise.